HirulaAbesignha/SinhalaOCR/README.md

 ## Overview

-**Sinhala OCR** is a production-grade optical character recognition system created especially for the Sinhala script is called Sinhala OCR.
+**Sinhala OCR** is a production-grade optical character recognition system created especially for the Sinhala script.
 This project intends to provide cutting-edge text recognition capabilities for Sinhala language documents, including printed text, digital documents, and real-world scene photos.
 It is built on top of [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).

 ## Motivation